Last updated:

 Learn how to create a Power Automate flow to automatically upload inspection reports to SharePoint.

-• This flow utilizes Microsoft SharePoint as the cloud solution to store inspection reports, it can be interchanged with other connectors such as OneDrive, Google Drive, and Dropbox.
+This flow utilizes Microsoft SharePoint as the cloud solution to store inspection reports.
+It can be interchanged with other connectors such as OneDrive, Google Drive, and Dropbox.

 1. Recurrence